-Burrell College of Osteopathic Medicine, LLC is privately owned and is managed by a sole manager, BCOM Management, LLC (Board of Managers).
-The College's Board of Managers delegates full autonomy and authority to the College's Board of Trustees, whose membership is majority independent, to oversee the quality of medical education, compliance with regulatory bodies, and general administrative matters to include policy development, performance improvement, and organizational management, budgeting and strategic planning.
-The College's Board of Trustees consist of community and healthcare stakeholder members from within the College's service region as well as representatives from the Board of Managers.
+Burrell College of Osteopathic Medicine, LLC is privately owned and is managed by BCOM Management, LLC.
+The College's Board of Trustees, whose membership is majority independent, has full autonomy and authority to oversee the quality of medical education, compliance with regulatory bodies, and general administrative matters to include policy development, performance improvement, and organizational management, budgeting and strategic planning.
+The College's Board of Trustee bylaws can be found at: https://burrell.edu/bot-bylaws/